Early Dedication to Medical Education (EDME)

 What is EDME?

-We also visit local and surrounding area schools to provide an in-depth perspective into medical school through presentations where current TTUHSC SOM students share personal experiences.
+We also visit local and surrounding area schools to provide an in-depth perspective into medical school through presentations where current TTUHSC SOM students share their personal experiences.

 How do I become a part of EDME?

 It’s easy!
-Just come to any of the sessions – they’re open to all high school students, parents, teachers, counselors, administrators, or anyone else who has an interest in medicine.
+Just come to any of the sessions – they’re open to all high school students, parents, teachers, counselors, administrators, and anyone who has an interest in medicine.
 Stay informed about EDME opportunities and events by connecting with us on Facebook.
 You may also e-mail our Lead Advisor at Dominique.Massey@ttuhsc.edu.

 What’s next for EDME?

 EDME sessions have begun for this semester, we hope to see you there!
 Sessions have been scheduled for the following dates: